Connecting Klipperr

 Search for USB ID

-- Open the browser and enter the IP address of the host computer in the address bar, for example, if the IP address of my host computer is
+- Open the browser and enter the IP address of the host computer in the address bar.
+For example, if my host computer's IP is

 192.168.101.179

-- Open the WEB interface of the host computer, find in the configuration options on the left sidebar:
+- Open the host computer's web interface and locate the following configuration options in the left sidebar:

 ![]() |